Skip to main content

 3Avoid Heap if: You have a well-instrumented product with a mature data pipeline (Mixpanel or Amplitude is better), mobile is your primary platform (autocapture is less mature on mobile), you want transparent pricing (session-based custom quotes), you want open-source and self-hosting (PostHog)

-4Our Rating: 4.3/5 - Autocapture is genuinely transformative for teams lacking instrumentation.
+44.3/5 - Autocapture is transformative for teams lacking instrumentation.
 Retroactive analysis eliminates the biggest bottleneck.
 Loses points for session-based pricing opacity, mobile autocapture maturity, and data noise from capturing everything.

 5. Google Analytics 4: Best Free Web Analytics Baseline

-Google Analytics 4 is not a product analytics tool it is a web and app analytics platform focused on acquisition, engagement, and conversion.
-But it is free, universally supported, and already installed on most websites.
+Google Analytics 4 isn't a product analytics tool it's a web and app analytics platform focused on acquisition, engagement, and conversion.
+But it's free, universally supported, and already installed on most websites.
 For teams whose primary analytics need is web traffic, marketing attribution, and basic event tracking, GA4 provides a solid foundation before investing in dedicated product analytics.

 GA4 replaced Universal Analytics in 2023 with an event-based model, BigQuery export, and machine learning predictions.
 The transition was painful, but GA4 is now stable and capable.
 For companies not yet ready to invest in Mixpanel or Amplitude, GA4's event tracking, funnels, and audience builder cover basic product questions.